Clinics

 The seminar meets once a week for two hours.
 Students must attend every seminar.
 Before each class, they must read all assigned materials and occasionally prepare for presentations and other activities in collaboration with classmates.

-In addition, students attend weekly one-hour team meetings with their partners and Clinic faculty to discuss client work.
+In addition, students attend regular team meetings with their partners and Clinic faculty to discuss client work.
 They also participate in separate calls and meetings with clients throughout the semester.
 We accommodate students’ course schedules and other responsibilities when arranging these activities.
 As in any clinic at the Law School, students should expect to spend an average of 10 to 20 hours per week on client work.

 Student Application Procedure